laboon/Capstone_Spring2017/project_list.md

 _Linux kernel tinification_: Minimizing the size of the Linux kernel.
 Note that you will not need in-depth knowledge of Linux kernel internals or of the C language; the POC is OK with teaching these as you go along.
 (POC: Josh Triplett)

 _libav_: Audiovisual encoding/decoding, in C or Rust.
 C work would involve finding and fixing security issues; Rust work would involve implementing a video codec.
 It is the choice of the team which they would like to pursue.
 (POC: Luca Barbato)

+### Bioinformatics-Focused

+These projects have a focus on bioinformatics specifically.
+Preference is given to BIOSC1640 or CS1640-registered students, or those with a background in bioinformatics or a related discipline.

+_Automatic CELPP submission and evaluation_:  CELPP (Continuous Evaluation of Ligand Pose Prediction) is an ongoing competition for evaluating molecular docking workflows.
+The task for this project is to implement an automated system for fetching the weekly CELPP challenges, running our workflows, submitting the results, and recording and visualizing in a web-based system the ongoing performance.
+Code will be written in Python and Javascript and maintained on GitHub under an open-source license.
+(POC: Dr. David Koes, Department of Computational & Systems Biology)

+_Implementation of MMTF file format in OpenBabel_:  Macromolecular Transmission Format (MMTF) is a new compact binary format to transmit and store biomolecular structural data quickly and accurately (http://mmtf.rcsb.org).
+Your task is to implement support for this format in the OpenBabel open-source cheminformatics toolkit (http://openbabel.org).
+Code will be written in C++.
+(POC: Dr. David Koes, Department of Computational & Systems Biology)

+_Cellular Image Analysis_: Write software for image analysis project assembling a computational pipeline to extract data from live cell movies.
+This would involve integrating some already-existing pieces of a computer vision pipeline, setting it up in a Windows Matlab environment, and adding reporting statistics for single cells and system parallelization.
+(POC: Dr. Robin Lee, Computational and Systems Biology at the University of Pittsburgh)